 \subsection{Comparisons With SOTA Works}

-\shh{As shown in Table \ref{tab:compare}, TaQ-DiT surpasses all baselines, validating our effectiveness.
-Specifically, \textbf{(1)} when compared with quantization methods tailored for U-Net-based DMs, TaQ-DiT outperforms them by a huge margin, e.g., $\downarrow \sim 83.75$ FID.
-This highlights the need for DiT-specialized quantization algorithms.
-Besides, \textbf{(2)} TaQ-DiT also exhibits superior results compared to DiT-dedicated quantization baselines. {For example, we can offer $\downarrow 20.64$ on FID and IS, respectively, when compared to the most competitive baseline Q-DiT \cite{Q-DiT}}.
-We attribute the improvements to (i) the joint reconstruction method to boost overall performance and (ii) our momentum-based shifting and reconstruction-driven migration to facilitate quantization for sensitive Post-GELU activations.}

-\shh{Besides, as shown in Fig. \ref{visual}, we achieve significantly higher generative quality than other quantization baselines, further highlighting our superiority from a qualitative perspective.}
+As shown in Table \ref{tab:compare}, TaQ-DiT surpasses all baselines, validating our effectiveness. \lxyRR{Specifically, with all layers quantized following the setting of PTQ4DiT\cite{PTQ4DiT}: \textbf{(1)} when compared with quantization methods tailored for U-Net-based DMs, TaQ-DiT outperforms them by a huge margin, e.g., $\downarrow \sim 83.12$ FID.
+This highlights the need for DiT-specialized quantization. \textbf{(2)} TaQ-DiT also exhibits superior results compared to DiT-dedicated baseline PTQ4DiT\cite{PTQ4DiT} with $\downarrow 31.23$ on FID and IS, respectively.
+Notably, when quantizing only MHA and PF layers, our method still maintains superior results ($\downarrow 14.32$ IS) compared to DiTAS\cite{DiTAS} under the same setting.} We attribute the improvements to (i) the joint reconstruction to boost overall performance and (ii) our time-variance-aware static transformation to facilitate quantization for sensitive Post-GELU activations. \shh{Besides, as shown in Fig. \ref{visual}, we achieve much better visual quality, further highlighting our superiority from a qualitative perspective.}